MastrMatt/liteDB-node/README.md

 ## Planned Features

 -   Create some simulated ORM (liteDB is not relational but can simulate a relational db)
--   Integrate Docker into the build and deploy step

 ## Author